john-bradshaw/molecule-chef/README.md

 4. Add the correct modules to the `PYTHONPATH`, e.g. this can be done by `source set_up.sh`

 *PyTorch*
-We have updated the code such that it is using version 1.2.
+We have updated the code such that it is using version 1.2 (or 1.3).

 *RDKit*
  We recommend installing rdkit through Anaconda, see e.g.